-Findings: The most important features (highest impact and expected by potential users based on industry standards) discovered via the research methods outlined in the previous section are:
+The most important features (highest impact and expected by potential users based on industry standards) identified in the research stage were:

 - Images Linked to Social Media Profiles

-- Job & School Information Required with Bio
+- Job & School Information Included with Bio

 - Built-In App Emojis